wenxie18/niw_sales/TurboNIW_Email_Sender/README.md

 ### Our Solution: Multi-Variant System

 **5 Subject Line Variants:**
-1. "A resource for NIW green card applications (from a fellow researcher)"
+1. "Greetings from Wen, a resource you might find helpful"
-2. "Quick NIW resource that might help your students/colleagues"
+2. "Hi from Wen, sharing a helpful NIW resource"
-3. "Thought this might be useful — NIW DIY tool for researchers"
+3. "Hello from Wen, a resource for NIW applications"
-4. "Following up on your {venue} work — NIW resource to share"
+4. "Quick hello and a resource to share"
-5. "NIW green card resource (in case it's helpful)"
+5. "Hi, Wen here, wanted to share something helpful"

 **5 Email Body Variants:**
 - Each has the **same core message** (TurboNIW resource)